The Saint Bernard was once a hospice dog but is now a giant companion

 pathfinder in the snow and for predicting avalanches due to its ability to hear

-low frequency sounds that we humans cannot.
-The dogs would track lost travelers
+low-frequency sounds we humans cannot.
+The dog would track lost travelers

-in the frigid mountain-top weather with its remarkable sense of smell.
+in the frigid mountain-top snow with its remarkable sense of smell.
 The

-breed can smell a person under the snow.
+breed can actually smell a person under the snow.
 When the dog would sniff out a person

-would then lie next to the buried traveler to provide warmth and wait to show
+would then lay next to the buried traveler to provide warmth and wait for searching monks to find them.

-The breed has been a search and rescue dogs for over 300
+The breed has been a search and rescue dog for over 300

 years and has been credited to saving as many as 200 lives.
-Up until the 1880's
+Up until the 1880s, the Saint Bernard was commonly referred to as 'Hospice Dog' but had many

 Dogs.
-Aptly named after the hospice where the dog originated from, the Saint
+Aptly named after the hospice the dog originated from, the Saint

 Bernard’s history as a life-saving canine has made it famous.

-The most famous of all Saint Bernard dogs was Barryder
+The most famous of all Saint Bernards was Barryder

 Menschenretter.
 This hospice dog saved over 40 lives prior to its death and as